A potelyt.com – Photography & Imaging Resources

 • More heavily discounted: Has been around for much longer (launched in May 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the C-LUX comes out slightly ahead of the G7 (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G7 emerges as the winner of the match-up (13 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica C-LUX and the Panasonic G7 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.